malika2470/GaiaCura/README.md

 Product Search: Find organic, chemical-free period products with detailed information.
 Product Scanner: Scan products to assess their sustainability.
 Saved Products: Save your favorite sustainable products for future reference.
-Demo
-Watch the demo video to see GaiaCura in action.
-[Link to Demo Video]

 Getting Started
 Prerequisites